Chairman (Acting): Bridget Bollard chairperson@galhs.org.uk

 PUBLICATIONS

 There are several local publications which focus on the history of our area.
+Local publications can be viewed by visiting online Courtyard Books

-Research in progress (offers of photographs, newspaper cuttings, or memories gratefully received):
+RESEARCH IN PROGRESS (offers of photographs, newspaper cuttings, or memories gratefully received): –

 Memories of village cricket by Rob Sharp.
 Email: rob_sharp100@hotmail.com